 - Business rules

 - Data pollution

 - Data consistency

 - Standardize and enrich the data to meet requirements for data processing techniques.
 Eliminate variables and values that aren’t relevant.

 - Track versions, audit usage, and manage a model through its lifecycle

-Analytical models are powerful—make predictions to streamline business processes, reduce costs, increase revenue, and improve customer lifecycle.
-Got dazed yet?
-You can consult your data modeler or analytics agency for better understanding.
+Analytical models are powerful.
+Imagine being able to make predictions – anticipating what you need to streamline business processes, reduce costs, increase revenue, and improve customer lifecycle.

 Quite the contrary, data can outgrow the business, the analytics platform, and the models you built if you don’t continuously strive to improve.

 To achieve real improvement, the impact of change must be measured, and the change must be continuous.
 This makes it possible to determine if you’re going to either survive or dominate or, maybe, fail.

 We’re at the precipice of an era where data could determine and destroy the future.
 More and more, organizations are finding that their economic value is determined by the strength and intelligence with which they experiment and analyze data.